Tesla shares tumble after company misses delivery target – KION546

 AP Auto Writer

-DETROIT (AP) — Shares of Tesla tumbled Tuesday on the first full day of trading since the company announced 2022 delivery numbers that fell short of targets.
+DETROIT (AP) — Shares of Tesla tumbled more than 12% Tuesday on the first full day of trading since the company announced 2022 delivery numbers that fell short of targets.

-The electric vehicle and solar panel maker’s stock was down almost 13% in late afternoon trading and it’s down just under 70% since the start of last year.
-The stock hit its lowest point since August of 2020, and its market value slid to $334 billion, down from over $1 trillion as recently as April.
+The electric vehicle and solar panel maker’s stock closed at $108.10, and it’s down just under 70% since the start of last year.
+The stock hit its lowest point since August of 2020, and Tesla’s market value, according to FactSet, slid to $341 billion, down from over $1 trillion as recently as April.

 Tesla said Monday that it sold a record 1.3 million vehicles last year, but the number fell short of CEO Elon Musk’s pledge to grow deliveries by 50% nearly every year.